-Katherine MacInnes (MSt Oxford University, MA Hons St Andrews) is a non-fiction author of two biographies, Snow Widows – Scott’s Fatal Antarctic Expedition Through the Eyes of the Women They Left Behind (Harper Collins 2022) and Woman with the Iceberg Eyes (History Press 2019).
-She is the fiction author of three stage plays and four children’s books.
-Writing as Kate Nicholson, Behind Everest: Ruth Mallory’s Story (Pen & Sword Books) is forthcoming in 2024.
+Katherine MacInnes (MSt Oxford University, MA Hons St Andrews) is a non-fiction author of Snow Widows – Scott’s Fatal Antarctic Expedition Through the Eyes of the Women They Left Behind (HarperCollins 2022) and Woman with the Iceberg Eyes: Oriana F. Wilson (History Press 2019).
+Writing as Kate Nicholson, she published Behind Everest: Ruth Mallory’s Story (Pen & Sword, 2024), which was shortlisted for the Boardman Tasker Mountain Literature Award.

 Katherine first started researching polar history when her husband climbed Everest in 2006 and her children were 10 months, 3 and 5.
 She looked to history and found inspiration from the invisible women – mothers, wives, widows – throughout exploration’s history.